enkidevs/curriculum/Web/HTML/html-structure/html-tags.md

 Other tags are not case sensitive.
 However, they are usually written in lowercase.
 This is because there is a wide range of developers who do not use HTML5, but rather XHTML.
 Because of that, they were influenced to write tags in lowercase so their HTML can be read by both markup languages.

 Also, there are elements which have no ending tag.
-These are called empty elements.
+These are called self closing.

 ---